proxmox/proxmox-backup/docs/tape-backup.rst

      This balances between space efficency and media count.

+     ..
+NOTE:: Retention period starts when the calendar event triggers.

    Additionally, the following events may allocate a new media set:

    - Required tape is offline (and you use a tape library).